Becoming a Permanent Resident is a Two-Step Process

 Conclusion

 The Green Card process has numerous stages and can be a complex process.
 When planning your Green Card strategy, have an attorney on hand to coordinate the timing for your travel and the filing of the documents.
-Further, an attorney can draft and fill all required documents and forms for you, including a G-28 Notice of Entry of Appearance as Attorney on your case.
+Further, an attorney should draft and fill all required documents and forms for you, including a G-28 Notice of Entry of Appearance as Attorney on your case.
+This means that the USCIS will send all correspondence in two copies: one to your address and the other to the lawyer’s office.
+This ensures that you won’t miss any important notices.
 Contact Taymoor Pilehvar today to schedule your free consultation.